 Q: How do you price?

 Olive is the only healthcare-specific artificial intelligence solution sold as a service (AIaaS) – that means one annual subscription price and an all-in-one approach to increased efficiency and improved revenue.
-The simplest way to think of Olive is as a digital employee – she earns an annual salary, completes a defined and pre-agreed upon job, and is expected to not only perform, but excel.
+With AI-as-a-service, health systems get a proven, scalable approach to healthcare AI – one that includes scoping, implementation, support and ongoing optimization through Olive’s growing wisdom across healthcare.

 We created AIaaS because we think the current purchasing model for AI is broken.
 Before AIaaS, if an organization wanted to use AI to automate something, they had to worry about licensing fees, software purchases, consultants, integrators, implementation costs, support, maintenance – not to mention the internal resources needed to manage it.
 And if the software they’re automating changes, or if business rules change, the customer is on the hook to pay more money to consultants and integrators to get everything working again, making it difficult to calculate the true cost and ROI of AI investments they’re considering.